DeyaaMohammed/TAU_Java-Programming/README.md

 ## Introduction

-The "Java Programming Course" on Test Automation University is an invaluable resource for learning Java programming from scratch.
+The "[Java Programming](https://testautomationu.applitools.com/java-programming-course/)" Course on Test Automation University is an invaluable resource for learning Java programming from scratch.
 This repository contains my solutions to the programming assignments and quizzes presented throughout the course.
 It aims to provide a consolidated view of my understanding and progress.

 ## Directory Structure